doctrine/doctrine-website/source/contribute/maintainer.rst

    analysis.
 -  **bug fixes** are changes to the codebase that do correct invalid behaviour.
+-  **critical fixes** are changes to the codebase that correct invalid behavior that was erroneously introduced, and prevents installation or usage of the library by a very large portion of the community.
 -  **deprecations** are changes to the codebase that do mark existing API as "to be removed in future"
 -  **backwards-compatibility breakages** (or **BC breaks** in short)